-We anticipate that we will require approximately \$12,000,000 in financing to commence and complete a Phase 2 clinical trial with regard to our Disc/Spine Program.
+We anticipate that we will require approximately \$12,000,000 in financing to complete a Phase 2 clinical trial with regard to our Disc/Spine Program.
 We anticipate that we will require approximately \$45,000,000 in further additional funding to complete such clinical trials (assuming the receipt of no revenues).
-We will also require a substantial amount of additional funding if we determine to establish a manufacturing operation with regard to our Disc/Spine Program (as opposed to utilizing a third party manufacturer) and to implement our other programs described in Item 1 of this Annual Report ("Business"), including our metabolic ThermoStem Program, repay our outstanding debt (assuming such debt is not converted into equity) and fund general operations.
+We will also require a substantial amount of additional funding to implement our other programs described in Item 1 of this Annual Report ("Business"), including our metabolic ThermoStem Program, repay our outstanding debt (assuming such debt is not converted into equity) and fund general operations.
 No assurance can be given that the anticipated amounts of required funding are correct or that we will be able to accomplish our goals within the timeframes projected.
 In addition, no assurance can be given that we will be able to obtain any required financing on commercially reasonable terms or otherwise.

 We are currently seeking several different financing alternatives to support our future operations.
-The plan of reorganization provides that, at such time as we are current in our periodic SEC filings, subject to certain customary conditions, Auctus Fund, LLC ("Auctus"), which provided debtor-in-possession ("DIP") financing to us during the reorganization process, is to provide a loan to us, as needed, in an amount equal to \$3,500,000 less the sum of the DIP loans previously made by Auctus to us (inclusive of accrued interest, of \$1,226,901) and the costs incurred by Auctus as the DIP lender.
+The plan of reorganization provides that, at such time as we are current in our periodic SEC filings (which will be the case upon the filing of this Annual Report), subject to certain customary conditions, Auctus Fund, LLC ("Auctus"), which provided debtor-in-possession ("DIP") financing to us during the reorganization process, is to provide a loan to us, as needed, in an amount equal to \$3,500,000 less the sum of the DIP loans previously made by Auctus to us (inclusive of accrued interest, of \$1,226,901) and the DIP costs incurred by Auctus as the DIP lender.
 In addition, Auctus and others provided debt financing in the aggregate principal amount of \$3,848,548 at the effective date of our plan of reorganization.
 If we are unable to obtain such financing on a timely basis or other required financing as needed, we may have to curtail our development, marketing and promotional activities, which would have a material adverse effect on our business, financial condition and results of operations, and ultimately we could be forced to discontinue our operations and liquidate.
 See "Liquidity and Capital Resources" below.